Skip to Content

 • A multicultural group that fulfills a significant role in the Burlington community through the arts and culture

-BACF project funding may not be used for capital expenses or purposes, including:
+BACF project funding may not be used for major capital expenses including:

 The program will not support: